Application and Admission

 30 credits are needed to meet the course requirements for the Master of Arts in Applied Psychology.

 What is the format of the Master of Arts in Applied Psychology classes?

 All courses are 7 weeks in length and are held in a live, virtual format.
 Students take one 7-week course at a time, and will therefore be in the live class one night per week.
 Class will typically last about two hours, and will be held on the same night for both 7-week courses within the same semester.

 Is there a preferred entry point into the Master of Arts in Applied Psychology program?

 There is no preferred entry point into the Applied Psychology program; students may be admitted into either the Spring or Fall terms.
-New students complete a 1-credit asynchronous introductory course before beginning their first 7-week class.
-Students must begin with the 7-week first course of any given semester; they cannot enter the program beginning with the second course of a semester.
+Students must begin with the first 7-week course of any given semester; they cannot enter the program beginning with the second 7-week course of a semester.

 Does the Master of Arts in Applied Psychology program accept transfer credits?